Take relaxing walks through the village where the paths are gentle and the town centre is pedestrianised between 10am and 6pm.

 A short walk away on the Hauptplatz is Café Bar Eggers, a modern but cosy bistro with outdoor seating - ideal for people watching.
 They have a varied menu from hot and cold sandwiches to salads and pastas, and cocktails to coffees.
 There's also free WiFi, so you can share your snaps with your friends.

 Whether you’re after a relaxed stroll or a chance to really stretch your legs, you’re sure to find something suitable along St Johann’s 210km of trails.
 Casual walkers can spend long summer days ambling through the village, along riverside paths and through alpine meadows.
-If you want to explore a bit further, you can jump on any of the summer lifts, such as the Kitzbühelerhorn gondola, for access to plenty of footpaths and marked trails – with stunning views.
+If you want to explore a bit further, you can venture to nearby Kitzbühel to jump on the Kitzbühelerhorn gondola, for access to plenty of footpaths and marked trails – with stunning views.
 The one and a half hour walk to the Eifersbacher waterfalls is well worth it for the photo opportunity alone.

 Catch the gondola to the top of Harschbichl Mountain and head up towards the Kitzbüheler Horn, following the steep path through alpine meadows.
 Wind past farm pastures and the lovely little chapel to the peak of the Horn, where spectacular views await you – and your camera.
 From there, the trail leads downhill along a narrow ridge and back to the gondola terminal.

 Get stuck into nature and take this trail into an impressive ravine, following the winding river between steep rocky walls, and making your way across the suspension bridge, four metres above the riverbed.
 Step carefully along wooden boardwalks, cross a second bridge, and marvel at the cascading waterfall – all before reaching a peaceful sandy area, perfect for a lunch stop.
 This is a beautiful route, but not one for the casual strollers.